aslam-prog/capturex/README.md

 - Select multiple recordings for deletion
 - Select or clear all recordings
 - Receive confirmation before deletion

-### ⚡ Built-In Branding Protection

-- Automatically embeds CaptureX branding into every recording
-- Adds GitHub and LinkedIn attribution directly to the recorded video
-- Applies the watermark during recording, not as a temporary player overlay
-- Keeps branding visible when the downloaded video is shared or uploaded elsewhere

 ### 🎨 Modern User Experience